 BOW SHOCK CROSSINGS BY All 4 Cluster SPACECRAFT (2001-2013)

 The terrestrial bow shock provides us with a unique opportunity to extensively investigate properties of collisionless shocks using in situ measurements under a wide range of upstream conditions.
 Published 13 February 2019, O. Kruparova et al. reported in JGR Space Physics, a statistical study of 529 terrestrial bow shock crossings observed between years 2001 and 2013 by the four Cluster spacecraft.
-This bow shock list (in JSON format) with retrieved speeds and normals are provided in this publication as an Auxiliary material, that can be used for further investigation by the community.
+This bow shock list (in JSON format; change the suffix to view) with retrieved speeds and normals are provided in this publication as an Auxiliary material, that can be used for further investigation by the community.
 This list will eventually be made available through the Cluster Science Archive.

 Kruparova, O., Krupar, V., Šafránková, J., Němeček, Z., Maksimovic, M., Santolik, O., et al. (2019).
 Statistical survey of the terrestrial bow shock observed by the Cluster spacecraft.
 Journal of Geophysical Research: Space Physics, 124, 1539–1547. https://doi.org/10.1029/2018JA026272

 This list of magnetopause crossings by Cluster 3 is the result of a combined effort from Karlheinz Trattner, Steven Petrinec and Stephen Fuselier.
 It is a CSV type file containing the position of the Cluster 3 spacecraft in GSM coordinates, the ion density and velocity measured locally by its CIS/HIA ion detector plus the three components of the IMF in GSM coordinates.
 This list will be made available eventually through the Cluster Science Archive, meanwhile you can download it in CSV format.